krishnac7/Smart-FAQ-Assistant/Step1-Wml/README.md

 ![](../Media/img/viewModel.png)

-1.22 ) once the saved model is opened,navigate to deployments tab and click on click on Add Deployment.
+1.22 ) Once the saved model is opened,navigate to deployments tab and click on click on Add Deployment.

 ![](../Media/img/img-16.png)